-UPDATED January 2017: It’s been nearly a decade since I challenged Suze and Dave to a debate, but they haven’t taken me up on it yet.
+UPDATED March 2023: It’s been more than a decade since I challenged Suze and Dave to a debate, but they haven’t taken me up on it yet.
 This post sparked some very lively debate and insightful comments, so be sure to read those, too.

 What’s more, my readers have alerted Suze and Dave.
 But sadly, both have chosen to ignore the facts I reveal below.
 I’m sure neither Suze nor Dave relish the idea of having to rewrite all their books and materials.
 But once YOU learn the critical key differences between Bank On Yourself policies and the ones Suze and Dave mention, I’m confident you’ll be asking the same question we hear Bank On Yourself policyholders mention repeatedly: “How come no one’s ever told me about this before!?”

 Here are the three key differences:

 Key Difference #1: These experts say the money you can have access to in the plan (your “cash value”) grows too slowly in a whole life policy, and say you typically won’t have any cash value at all in the first few years.